bazelbuild/bazel/site/versions/master/docs/tutorial/workspace.md

 A [workspace](/docs/build-ref.html#workspaces) is a directory that contains the source files for one or more software projects, as well as a `WORKSPACE` file and `BUILD` files that contain the instructions that Bazel uses to build the software.
-It also contains symbolic links to output directories in the Bazel home directory.
+The workspace may also contain symbolic links to output directories.

 A workspace directory can be located anywhere on your filesystem.
 In this tutorial, your workspace directory is `$HOME/examples/tutorial/`, which